 Comme un Lundi by Ryo Takebayashi: Our opinion and the trailer

-Published by Manon de Sortiraparis · Published on April 8th, 2024 at 02:10 p.m.
+Published by Manon de Sortiraparis · Updated on April 8, 2024 at 02:10 p.m. · Published on April 3, 2024 at 12:02 p.m.

 Directed by Ryo Takebayashi, Comme un Lundi is both a tasty office comedy and a huis-clos in a Japanese office, stuck in a time loop.
 Discover our review and the trailer for this madcap film, due in cinemas on May 8, 2024.

-Replace the chaos theory butterfly with a pigeon, extend Groundhog Day by six more interminable days, and you get Comme un Lundi, the first feature-length fiction film by young Japanese director Ryo Takebayashi, in cinemas May 8, 2024.
+Replace the chaos theory butterfly with a pigeon, extend Groundhog Day by six more interminable days, and you get Comme un Lundi, the first feature-length fiction film by young Japanese director Ryo Takebayashi, in theaters May 8, 2024.

-The trailer for Comme un Lundi :
+Official trailer for Comme un Lundi (2024) :

 Practical information